 If you live in the UK, swabs for testing for the DM gene (Laboklin Laboratories) can be obtained from The SCWT Club of GB.
 Laboklin also offer this test in Europe and Scandinavia.

-Please consider recording your Wheaten's results on the Endowment database this will enable owners, breeders and researchers to monitor breed health.
+Please consider recording your Wheaten's results on the SCWTCA Endowment Health and Pedigree database. this will enable owners, breeders and researchers to monitor breed health.

 Kennel Club (UK Kennel Club)